aysebilgegunduz/CourseraMachineLearning/README.md

 `ex4.mx` is the guide file, you can follow the instruction to build a Neural Network
 #### 5. Advice for Applying Machine Learning
 `ex5.mx` is the guide file, you can follow the instruction to learn basic level tuning for your ML model.
+#### 6. Support Vector Machines
+`ex6.mx` is the guide file you can follow the instruction to learn SVM and most importantly you'll develop a Spam Classifier.